softkave/fimidara-server-node/notes/damilope/working.md

 - fimidara sync is not working/slow
 - surface a percentage of completion for fimidara sync & upload api
 - a timestamp to logs
+- make sure presigned paths with single use last the duration of the upload multipart

 ## Implementation notes